wp-plugins/wp-youtube-gallery/readme.txt

 == Description ==

 "wp-youtube-gallery" is the very simple plugin for add to simple youtube gallery on your site.

-Using this plugin we can easly add the youtube gallery on any page/post using shortcode.
+Using "wp-youtube-gallery" plugin we can easily add the youtube gallery on any page/post using shortcode.
 It's a responsive plugin.
 [wp_youtube_gallery category_slug="test" per_row="4" total_videos="3" height="200" width="300"]

 = Features =
+ * Lightbox
  * Responsive gallery
- * Shortcode to Show Youtube videos on any page/posts
+ * Shortcode

+= Shortcode =
+ * [wp_youtube_gallery catid="ENTER YOUTUBE CATEGORY ID"] OR [wp_youtube_gallery category_slug="ENTER YOUTUBE CATEGORY SLUG"]
   * Use category id/slug in shortcode for publish the video from specific category
   * Option for define the number of videos to publish on posts/pages
   * Options for define the videos per row

-= Shortcode =
-* [wp_youtube_gallery catid="ENTER YOUTUBE CATEGORY ID"] OR [wp_youtube_gallery category_slug="ENTER YOUTUBE CATEGORY SLUG"]